-There are different communication protocols for the transmission of data in IoT and M2M systems.
-At the network layer, communication protocols may include LoRaWAN, SigFox, Cellular/4G/5G, Zigbee, Zwave, WiFi and NFC technologies.
-In IoT applications based on the TCP/IP model at the transport layer, there are many application layer protocols available to select for various needs of IoT systems.
-Some of the most commonly used include CoAP (Constrained Application Protocol), AMQP (Advanced Message Queuing Protocol), XMPP (Extensible Messaging and Presence Protocol) and HTTP (Hypertext Transfer Protocol).
-However, in M2M communication the most widely used is MQTT (Message-Queuing Telemetry Transport) [20, 2, 9].
+In IoT applications based on the TCP/IP model, some of the most commonly used application layer protocols include CoAP, AMQP, XMPP and HTTP, however, in M2M communication the most widely used is MQTT (Message-Queuing Telemetry Transport) [18, 2].

-Fig. 1 shows some internet communication protocols at different layers.

-Fig. 1: Some of the most used communication protocols on the internet

-MQTT protocol was created and released by IBM in 1999.
 It is based on the asynchronous publishing/subscribing topology of small messages, tipically of a few bytes, which makes this protocol suitable for connecting remote devices.
-Some of the advantages of using MQTT include [25, 4]:

-- It is asynchronous with different levels of quality of service, which is important in cases where the internet conection is not reliable. - It is suitable for applications with low bandwidth because it is designed to send very short messages. - It does not require much software to implement a client terminal.
-It can be implemented with an extremely lightweight code so it can be deployed on microcontrollers and devices having limited processing capabilities and memory such as Arduino, Raspberry Pi, among other low-power machines. - It can send encrypted data and can use credentials to protect the messages sent.

-This protocol is widely used in a number of industries such as automotive, oil and gas among many others as well as in healthcare, home automation, etc. (see details in [20, 2, 4, 25, 9]).
+It can be implemented with an extremely lightweight code, requires little bandwidth and is very energy efficient, so it can be deployed on microcontrollers and devices having limited processing capabilities and memory [21].
+This protocol is widely used in a number of industries such as automotive, oil and gas among many others (see details in [18, 2, 4, 21]).